whorusq/util.js/README.md

-A util package of JavaScript
+The util package of JavaScript
 ---

 ### functions

+- [ ] ...